harrinator-yxz/DIY-3d-printed-HOTAS-joystick/journal.md

 ---
 title: DIY 3d printed HOTAS
 author: Harry Connolly (harrinator-yxz)
-description: a full guide on how to fully create, 3D print, and assemble a whole HOTAS setup.
+description: a fully 3d printed Hotas Joystick Gimbal or any other kind of joystick gimbal with twist rudder controlls.
 created_at: 2024-03-20
 ---